 If the numbers are incorrect, the problem cannot be properly addressed, said Dr. Elisha Wachman, a neonatologist at Boston Medical Center who specializes in treating addicted babies and is involved in an effort by Massachusetts hospitals to determine the prevalence of drug-exposed babies and to improve their care.

 Reasons for the high rates of opiate abuse in New England range from overprescribing by doctors and drug dealers in major urban areas recognizing untapped markets to a lack of detox beds and treatment programs.
-Also, as oxycodone abuse has dropped, suppliers have increased the availability of low-cost heroin.

 Dr. Alan Picarillo, chief of neonatology at UMass Memorial Healthcare and co-leader of the state hospital collaborative to improve care for drug-exposed babies, said the number of pregnant women in the region using prescription opiates is much higher than the rest of the country.